 Mileage reimbursements must be documented by a MapQuest or Google Maps printout or screenshot.
 A 10% tolerance may be used to account for detours, incidental miles, etc. An explanation must be provided for mileage claims that exceed the direct route by more than 10%.
 Mileage reimbursement requests for roundtrips of 800 miles or greater must be supported by an airfare cost comparison obtained during the trip-planning process.
 All associated costs must be considered (e.g., additional nights’ lodging, per diem allowance) when determining the final reimbursement amount.

 Commute mileage is non-reimbursable.
 Mileage reimbursements which depart from or return to a traveler’s home may be reduced accordingly.
 For purposes of this policy, the assigned work location of an employee who telecommutes from home shall be considered the UW–Madison campus on all days when that employee engages in any work activity on the UW–Madison campus.

-business-related mileage is fully reimbursable when traveling to/from assigned work location.
+Business-related mileage is fully reimbursable when traveling to/from the assigned work location.